‘I have the baby’: 2-year-old’s rescue captured on school bus camera

 KENTWOOD, Mich.
-(WOOD) — The rescue of a 2-year-old who was in a vehicle when it was stolen earlier this week and left on the side of the road was caught on school bus surveillance cameras.
+(WOOD) — The rescue of a 2-year-old who was in a vehicle when it was stolen last week and left on the side of the road was caught on school bus surveillance cameras.

 The vehicle was stolen around 8:10 a.m.
 Tuesday in Kentwood, Michigan, according to the Kentwood Police Department.